-(4) PROGRAM.-The term "Program" means the Community Wood Energy and Wood Innovation Program established under subsection (b).

-(b) COMPETITIVE GRANT PROGRAM.-The Secretary, acting through the Chief of the Forest Service, shall establish a competitive grant program to be known as the "Community Wood Energy and Wood Innovation Program".

-(c) MATCHING GRANTS.-

-(1) IN GENERAL.-Under the Program, the Secretary shall make grants to cover not more than 35 percent of the capital cost for installing a community wood energy system or building an innovative wood product facility.
-(2) SPECIAL CIRCUMSTANCES.-The Secretary may establish

-(2) SPECIAL CIRCUMSTANCES.-The Secretary may establish special circumstances, such as in the case of a community wood energy system project or innovative wood product facility project involving a school or hospital in a low-income community, under which grants under the Program may cover up to 50 percent of the capital cost.
+- (4) PROGRAM.-The term "Program" means the Community Wood Energy and Wood Innovation Program established under subsection (b). - (b) Competitive Grant Program.-The Secretary, acting through the Chief of the Forest Service, shall establish a competitive grant program to be known as the "Community Wood Energy and Wood Innovation Program". - (c) MATCHING GRANTS.- - (1) IN GENERAL.-Under the Program, the Secretary shall make grants to cover not more than 35 percent of the capital cost for installing a community wood energy system or building - an innovative wood product facility.
+(2) Special circumstances.-The Secretary may establish special circumstances, such as in the case of a community wood energy system project or innovative wood product facility project involving a school or hospital in a low-income community, under which grants under the Program may cover up to 50 percent of the capital cost.

-(3) SOURCE OF MATCHING FUNDS.-Matching funds required pursuant to this subsection from a grant recipient shall be derived from non-Federal funds.
+(3) Source of matching funds.-Matching funds required pursuant to this subsection from a grant recipient shall be derived from non-Federal funds.

-(d) PROJECT CAP.-The total amount of grants under the Program for a community wood energy system project or innovative wood product facility project may not exceed-
+(d) PROJECT CAP.-The total amount of grants under the Program for a community wood energy system project or innovative wood product facility project may not exceedvided under subsection (c)(1), \$1,000,000; and

-(1) in the case of grants under the general authority provided under subsection (c)(1), \$1,000,000; and
+(1) in the case of grants under the general authority pro-